 They were to return to Jerusalem and again wait until they received "power from on high."
 This was the comforter, the Holy Spirit, that Jesus spoke of in John 14:26.
 A few days later, on Pentecost, the disciples were together in Jerusalem, as Jesus commanded.
-(Acts 2) The Holy Spirit descended upon the apostles, giving them the ability to speak in languages they did not know (Acts 2:5-12).
+What happened next is told in Acts 2.
+The Holy Spirit descended upon the apostles, giving them the miraculous ability to speak in other languages, ones they did not know (Acts 2:5-12).
 This was the fulfillment of Jesus' promise in John 14:26 and the prophecy in Joel 2:28-32 (Acts 2:17-21).
-The apostles now had the authority to start building God's house.
+The apostles now had the authority to proceed with building God's house.